 Our mission is to narrow the outcome gap between children growing up in disadvantage and the national average.

-By 2030, our goal is that the UK will have eliminated the school readiness gap between those born into deprivation and their peers, with similar gains at age 16 among students receiving free school meals.
+By 2030, the UK will have eliminated the school readiness gap between babies and young children born into deprivation and their peers.
+We will do this by:

 Read the latest work and thinking from our mission

 The latest on our research, challenges and practical programmes